Fiat CEO confirms Italy to become production centre for U.S. cars

 “We can and we must think at the car sector in Italy in a different way, refocus it...so that it becomes an important production centre for exports outside Europe.
 In our case, that means above all the United States,” he said.

-Marchionne also said the European Commission should guarantee equal conditions for all car makers, and repel attempts, particularly by German producers, “to create conditions that are more favourable to their own industry.”
+Marchionne also said the European Commission should guarantee equal conditions for all car makers, and repel attempts, particularly by German producers, “to create conditions that are more favorable to their own industry.”

 Marchionne has repeatedly accused German rival Volkswagen of contributing to a “bloodbath” among carmakers by waging a price war in Europe.